Clarit7/Clarit7/README.md

 ### Jay Lee

-Studied machine learning and game AI. 🎮

-I'm working for KEB Hana bank as an AI researcher/engineer.
+I'm working for Hana Institue of Technology as a Data Scientist.

 <!--
 **Clarit7/Clarit7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.